sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ## Interop Viewer

 The Interop Viewer allows you to discover all [Interop](../../glue42-concepts/data-sharing-between-apps/interop/overview/index.html) methods and streams registered by [**Glue42 Enterprise**](https://glue42.com/enterprise/) and by your Glue42 enabled apps.
-Use custom arguments to invoke any Interop method or subscribe to any Interop stream through the Interop Viewer to monitor the results in real time without the need for dummy applications.
+Use custom arguments to invoke any Interop method or subscribe to any Interop stream through the Interop Viewer to monitor the results in real time without the need for dummy apps.

 The Interop Viewer enables you to test all registered Interop methods and streams to check whether they behave correctly or whether they have been registered in the correct format.
 I| is useful when debugging your apps, as well as when working on a multi-team project - inspecting the method names and signatures will quickly let you know whether the generally accepted rules for method naming or method signatures are being followed.